yugabyte/azure-resource-manager/README.md

 </a>

-# Usage
+# Prerequisites

-  1. Let's first create a resource group for our YugaByte DB deployment.
+  1. Create a resource group for our YugaByte DB deployment.
      - Login into your [Azure portal](https://portal.azure.com/).
      - Click Resource groups from the menu of services to access the Resource Groups blade.
 You will see all the resource groups in your subscription listed in the blade.
      - Click Add (+) to create a new resource group.
 The Create Resource Group blade appears.
      - Provide the needed information for the new resource group.
      - Click Create.
 The resource group might take a few seconds to create.
 Once it is created, you see the resource group on the Azure portal dashboard.

-  2. Now let's create an SSH key for our user to get access to deployed YugaByte VM's.
+  2. Create an SSH key for our user to get access to deployed YugaByte VM's.
      - Open Terminal on your local computer.
      - Run the following command
         ```